dsa-ou/m269-installer/README.md

 1. Open file `~/.jupyter/custom/custom.css` in a text editor.
 2. Delete all lines from the comment marking the start of M269-23J styling up to the comment ending it.
 3. Save the file and close the editor.

+## 6 Re-installing

+If you haven't removed the installation files from your M269 folder, you can re-install the software after uninstalling it, e.g. to work again on your M269 notebooks.
+Do as follows:

+1. Open a PowerShell (Windows) or a terminal (Unix).
+2. Go to your M269 folder by entering `cd <M269 folder path>`, e.g. `cd ~/OU/m269-23j`.
+3. Run the installation script with `.\install.ps1 .` (Windows) or `./install.sh .` (Unix).
+   Note the extra space and period after the command, compared to step 5 in Section 2.
+   (During re-installation, ignore messages saying that a file can't be copied onto itself.)
+4. Close the terminal.

 ## Licence